SAT - LAS

 The average price of all round-trip flights from San Antonio to Las Vegas clicked on KAYAK for each day over the last 12 months.

 When flying from San Antonio to Las Vegas, you should consider leaving on a Sunday and avoid Wednesdays if you are looking for the best rates.
-For your return to San Antonio, you’ll find the best rates on Fridays and the most expensive ones on Sundays.
+For your return to San Antonio, you’ll find the best rates on Fridays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from San Antonio to Las Vegas?